 - Maximum Height at 67in with minimum storage space of 20in.

 - Selfie Stick Tripod and Phone Tripod Stand Switch freely between selfie stick mode and tripod stand mode.

 - Comes with two compatible phone mounts and a GoPro attachment base.

 - Compatible with GoPro, Garmin VIRB, DSLR, SLR, action cameras, and smartphones.

 Virtual Reality Platforms

 The Virtual Reality platforms are the online stores where you can download either free or paid apps to use with the immersive headsets.
 Each platform offers different titles and differing headset compatibility.
-At CTE we have accounts for Steam, the VivePort, and the Oculus store and can download apps for you (faculty) to test out and use with your classes.
+At CTE we have accounts for Steam, the VivePort, and the Meta Quest store and can download apps for you (faculty) to test out and use with your classes.

 Steam: The largest “store” for VR software applications.
 Applications on Steam are created by both independent and established developers, so the headset compatibility varies depending on the application.